Why late earliest occupation of Western Europe ?

 Methodology

-Databases will input multiple scenarios combining migration patterns and internal evolution mechanisms.
-We will use conceptual modeling and spatial agent-based simulations.
-This formalized combination of modeling and field methodologies represents an epistemological advance, bringing interdisciplinarity to reality.
+Databases will input multiple scenarios combining migration patterns and internal evolution mechanisms, using conceptual modeling and spatial agent-based simulations.
+This formalized combination of modeling and field methodologies represents an epistemological advance for bringing interdisciplinarity to reality.

 Conclusion

-This approach will allow us to deeply question the ability of Homo species to adapt to harsh environments and to face environmental shocks and changes on a long-term scale.
+This approach allows us to deeply question the ability of Homo species to adapt to harsh environments and to face environmental shocks and changes on a long-term scale.

 Financiële details & Tijdlijn